 Electronic distribution of grade reports is made shortly after the close of each semester.
-Students may request a hard copy from the Academic Center.

 Class Standing

 Students who have earned fewer than 30 semester hours are classified as freshmen; 30-59 semester hours, sophomores; 60-89 semester hours, juniors; 90 semester hours and over, seniors.